ComradDoge/DogeEU4/README.md

 # STEAM WORKSHOP DESCRIPTION
 [code]                                  [img] https://i.imgur.com/p7Fv1Z6.gif [/img] [/code] [quote]
-Primarily a shattered mod for 1.30 with various game balancing and content to provide engaging gameplay both in SP and MP.
-In addition to the shattered bookmark there is a vanilla bookmark.
+Primarily a shattered mod for 1.30 with lots of game balancing and content to provide engaging gameplay both in SP and MP.
+However, in addition to the shattered bookmark there is a vanilla bookmark if you are not interested in the shattered setting.

-All DLCs are recommended, else some aspects of the game will not work as intended or worse crash but good luck.
+All DLCs are recommended, else some aspects of the game will not work as intended or worse crash but good luck and feel free to inform.

 [h1] Discord [/h1]
 [quote] Join this [url=https://discord.gg/DwNbtWY] discord [/url] to report bugs or inform me of something or just chill, its a PDX community server.